bhatti/PlexServices/README.md

 - PlexService keeps key metrics such as latency, invocations, errors, etc., which are exposed via JMX interface.
 It also supports integration with StatsD, which can be enabled via configuration.

+- PlexService provides support for using finite state machines in building services.

 - PlexService supports both war files and Netty 4.0+ for hosting web services and you can deploy both http and websocket services to the same server.

 - PlexService also supports JMS compatible messageing middlewares such as ActiveMQ, SwiftMQ, etc.